AndreiShenets/code-styles/README.md

     anotherArgumentOrExpression);
 ```

-It is worth to mention that well readable code is often such because of good-named functions, methods and variables.
+It is worth to mention that well readable code is often such because of good-named functions, methods and variables (self-descriptive code).
 If you decide to improve readability and renamed something you can get following:

 ```Java
 int longNameBecauseINeedItForBetterReadability = somethingLongNamedFunctionForBetterReadability(someArgumentOrExpression,